 Why is this so important we hear you ask?

 Well, this process means that the bingo site doesn’t care who wins.
-It makes no difference to them whatsoever how the game plays out or which player is the winner as their money has already been guaranteed by the number of people who have bought tickets for that game.
+It makes no difference to them whatsoever how the game plays out or which player is the winner as their money has already been allotted to them by the number of people who have bought tickets for that game.
 In short, they have nothing to gain by fixing the games.

 This all means that the games that they provide are as fair as they can be due to the result bearing no reflection on the money that they make.
 You also need to remember that you can see who wins each game, so to have the same winner each time would become highly suspicious.